-If you're a visual learner, internet video provides ample opportunities to educate yourself about blood draws.
+If you're a visual learner, video provides ample opportunities to educate yourself about fingerstick blood collection.
 For patients, being able to understand the methods that are used and the reasons why they are chosen gives a sense of involvement in their care.
 For professionals, such videos can open new ways of working, provide further evidence of their own findings, and highlight changes and concerns as they arise.
 Here are three videos that provide excellent support and information about fingerstick blood draws.

 Finger Prick Blood Sampling at Home